 - Add flexibility.

 If customers can use your product in different ways, apply it to more "needs" in their life, this increases the value.
-You may have subscribed to Dropbox to share files with clients, but Dropbox has added and promotes features to also make it a great place to sync and store your personal photos and act as a "backup" in case of hard drive failure.
+You may have subscribed to Dropbox to share files with clients, but Dropbox has added and promotes features also to make it a great place to sync and store your personal photos and act as a "backup" in case of hard drive failure.
 Apple constantly markets the diverse ways their products can be used. iPhones are also cameras, calculators, GPS devices, musical instruments, word processors, currency converters and presentation tools.
-Every additional way your iPhone can be used potetially replaces another product you would have to buy and adds value.
+Every additional way your iPhone can be used potentially replaces another product you would have to buy and adds value.

 Which of these opportunities to enhance the value equation for your customer best fit your business?
-For those that don't seem to "fit," try a thought experiement for each and consider if it did fit, how would you apply it?
+For those that don't seem to "fit," try a thought experiment for each and consider if it did fit, how would you apply it?
 You might discover a breakthrough that would transform your whole value proposition.